nullserve/faaskit/packages/core/README.md

 Note that `middleware.ts` contains middleware generators or functions that produce `Middleware`.
 As an author, you can decide to generate it based on user-defined parameters or hard-code a middleware.

 Suppose you want to convert a ping/pong handler into a pong only handler.
-You could implement a pattern similar to `responseMiddleware` from `middleware.ts` but hardcode the mapping function:
+You could implement a pattern similar to `createMappingMiddlleware` from `middleware.ts` but hardcode the mapping function:

 ```javascript
 export function PongOnlyMiddleware(next) {